 A word of caution though.
 Many business owners pay themselves with a mixture of salary and dividends – dividends are drawn from profit, so you need to be able to show you have profits available before issuing dividends.
 Otherwise, HMRC will most likely reclassify your dividends as salary and you’ll need to pay Income Tax and National Insurance Contributions.

 Check out our article to learn how and why to open a business bank account.

 If you need a new laptop or phone for business use, buying them through your company is the most tax-efficient way to get your new kit.

-Let’s say your business has profits of £1 million (you lucky thing!).
+Let’s say your business has profits of £1 million (you lucky thing).
 If you spend £400,000 on plant and machinery for your business, currently, the full amount can be subtracted from your profits, reducing them to £600,000.
-You’d then only pay Corporation Tax on the remaining £600,000.
+You’d then only pay Corporation Tax on £600,000.

 Tip Four: Surprise HMRC with an early payment and they’ll owe you interest

 That’s right – if you stay on top of your tax affairs and are able to pay your Corporation Tax bill early, HMRC will actually give you some of it back in the form of interest.
 Find out more in our ‘Benefits of paying Corporation Tax early’ article.

 The secret to lowering your Corporation Tax Bill

 So the big secret to lowering your Corporation Tax is that there is no secret – it just takes diligence, a bit of knowledge of the tax system, and a few minutes every month making sure your business expenses are properly recorded.